 While we strive to improve our physical and metal well-being and promote understanding to those around us, our ultimate goal is that no other child or adult should ever have to experience the ravages of polio and, ultimately, post-polio syndrome.
 A big step in that direction was made when the Centers for Disease Control and Prevention asked physicians in the United States (as of January 1, 2000) to cease using the live oral vaccine (OPV) in favor of the safer Salk (dead) vaccine (IPV) unless special individual circumstances warrant it.
 Information on the current vaccine recommendations are located on this site in the PDF format.

 The most valuable tool in our mission of informing and educating is our newsletter, the POLIO POST NEWS, presented in American English, but frequently translated into other languages by some of our members across the world.
-The ten to twelve page hardcopy newsletter is now published six times a year and comes out approximately two weeks before the next scheduled program.
+The sixteen page hardcopy newsletter is now published four times a year and comes out approximately two weeks before the next scheduled program.
 (Residents in the USA, Canada or Mexico can click here to download a subscription form in the PDF format.)

 Founded in 1990, the mission of the North Central Florida Post-Polio Support Group is to inform and educate polio survivors, families, friends, physicians, therapists and suppliers about polio, the after effects of polio and post-polio syndrome (PPS).
 We are a not-for-profit support group reaching out to well over a thousand survivors of polio within a 100-mile radius of Ocala, Florida, and to many more survivors throughout the world.